anarchydude/nercclock/README.md

 ## Programming the Mega 2560 ##

-You must remove the hat before programming.
-The hat is drawing enough current on the bus, it will not connect otherwise.
+You must switch the jumper on the DMX Shield from EN to (not)_EN_ The hat is draws enough current on the bus that it will not connect otherwise since the port will be saturated, and the built in self fuse will trip.

 ## Python Items ##